vplan-fr/stundenplan24-wrapper/README.md

 There are at least nine API endpoints.
 These are stored in [`studenplan24_py.Endpoints`](stundenplan24_py/client.py).

+stundenplan24.de stores the files for about two weeks.

 ## Translations from German

 | German             | English               |